rtallarr/TrackMe/README.md

 App to generate statistics about yourself

 ## Idea

-Connect multiple apps and services to generate stats and visualizations.
+To provide users with a centralized dashboard to track their digital activity across different platforms like music streaming, gaming, and social media.
+By pulling data from APIs such as Spotify, Steam, GitHub, Chess.com, etc, it could generate personalized insights, trends, and visualizations.
+The goal would be to offer users an easy way to view their online habits all in one place, removing the need to check multiple services.
+The focus would be on seamless integration and creating a smooth, engaging user experience.

 Possible names:
-- TrackMe
-- TrackM3
+- TrackMe / TrackM3
 - ReFlexion / Reflexon  - A reflection of your data
 - Insightly – Gain insights about yourself

-## Possible apps to integrate
+## Apps to integrate

 ### Gaming
 - [Steam](https://steamcommunity.com/dev)